Quick Summary

 - ISA vs SIPP Calculator — compare the two main dividend-tax-free wrappers

-- Scotland vs England Tax Calculator — exactly how much more dividend tax Scots pay
+- Scotland vs England Tax Calculator — how much more income tax Scots pay on earnings (dividend tax itself is the same UK-wide)

 This article is for informational purposes only and does not constitute financial, tax, or legal advice.
 Tax rates and thresholds can change — always verify current rates with Revenue Scotland, HMRC, or mygov.scot, and speak to a qualified financial adviser for advice specific to your circumstances.